This topic describes how to mount one or more NAS file systems on an Elastic Compute Service (ECS) instance when you purchase the ECS instance.

 - You can use multilevel directories for Linux images, for example, /mnt and /mnt/sub.

 - Image: You can mount NAS file systems only on official images.
-You cannot mount a NAS file system on a custom image that is created by using an ECS snapshot.
+You cannot mount NAS file systems on a custom image that is created by using an ECS snapshot.

-- Local directory: You can mount only the root directory of a NAS file system.
-You cannot mount the subdirectories of a NAS file system.
+- Local directory: You can specify only the root directory of NAS file systems.
+You cannot specify the subdirectories of NAS file systems.

-After you connect to an ECS instance, start File Explorer.
-The SMB file that you specify is mounted as a network drive.Note Settings for an automatic mount are stored in the c:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\my_mount.bat file.
+Connect to the ECS instance and start File Explorer.
+The SMB file that you specify is mounted as a network drive.Note The settings for an automatic mount are stored in the c:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\my_mount.bat file.
 You can change these settings based on your business requirements.